BodeMurairi2/momo_sms_analytics/README.md

 ## Contributors and Group Name

-This project is collaboratively developed by:
+This project is collaboratively developed by Summus Scriptus:

 * **Pascal Nsigo**
 * **Maurice Nshimyumukiza**